EFOC 2024: Empowering Narratives: Navigating the Shades of Progress | Essence

 He also added that his second book which was a children’s book was tough to publish.
 Bakari laughed as he shared he felt he had to become a New York Times bestselling author to publish a book categorized for kids.

-The individuals who are leading the ongoing revolution we’re living through are what author Ijeoma Oluo feels is heavily important currently.
+The individuals who are leading the ongoing revolution we’re living through are what author Ijeoma Oluo a New York Times bestselling author feels is heavily important currently.
 “It’s important that we remember that oppression doesn’t exist without a story,” she declared.
+Oluo’s most recent book is entitled Be a Revolution.

 “The way in which these systems are able to sustain…is because of a story that’s told about our worth and a story about the worth of people with privilege.”
 Oluo expressed that Black authors and innovators counter negative notions and actions with our work.
 “Our stories are a vital part of revolutionary work.”